frazier-at-cpcc/subnetting-essentials/final.md

 - What is the network address?

-**Your Turn**: Please enter the network address for the IP address above:
+**Your Turn**: Please enter the network address for the IP address above.

       [[10.10.5.192]]
 **********************************************************************************************************************************
 > **Solution to Practice Problem**